 Credit cards for new employees: how to apply

-Want a new credit card to match your new job?
+Yes, you can get a credit card with a new job.
 Here’s what to include in your application – plus tips to get approved.

-All credit card applications ask for details of your current income.
-If you're in a new job, have other forms of income or if your salary has recently changed, you may be asked for more details.
-The lender will use this information (as well as any existing debts and your regular expenses) to assess your ability to repay and determine your approved credit limit.
+• Income.
+All credit card applications ask for details of your current income, and they'll use this information (as well as any existing debts and your regular expenses) to assess your ability to repay and determine your approved credit limit.
+They'll want to verify this with payslips.

 If you're self-employed, you'll usually be asked to provide your most recent tax statement.
 You could also include this as supporting documentation if you don't have recent payslips or other documents that show your income history.